Why?the underlying problem

 Fragile things “break” when exposed to disorder.
 Most human-designed systems, from jet engines to project plans, are fragile because they are composed of parts with rigid or hidden dependencies.
 When one or more of those dependencies is unsatisfied, these systems lose their integrity and cease to function.

 Many of us share the experience when a single failed part lands our car at in the shop, or when weather somewhere delays a connecting flight stranding us in a musty motel room overnight.
 Less obvious are the broken dependencies that wreck strategies, project plans, or other initiatives.
-When a changing requirement wrecks a project schedule, we can say the schedule is “fragile to changing requirements”.

 Most of the systems and processes we develop are fragile because we think we are better at seeing interdependencies and predicting events than we really are.
 Modern human achievements, particularly in the physical sciences, have made us believe that we can analyze, model, and predict virtually anything.
 This shift toward scientism, in business at least, began with Frederick Winslow Taylor’s Scientific Management.